curityio/mobile-deployments/README.md

 - User: `admin`

 You may also need to trust the certificate at `resources/ssl-cert.pem` for the dashboard to work.\
+For example, on macOS:

-For example, import it to Keychain Access under `System / Certificates` and activate `Always Trust`.
+- Import the certificate into Keychain Access under `System / Certificates`.
+- The configure `Always Trust` for the `curityserver` certificate.

 ## User Data